 - 1 tbsp sunflower or vegetable oil

-- 2 x 482g tins of jackfruit in water drained and sliced (see above)
+- 964 g tinned jackfruit in water (two tins) drained and sliced (see above)

 - 1 medium onion sliced